pbissonho/koin.dart/README.md

   * Koin has a implementation of [Lazy](https://www.lordcodes.com/articles/the-power-of-lazy-properties-in-kotlin) by Kotlin to enhance this functionality.

 - It is not invasive.
-  * Insert Koin in your project without changing the structure of your Widgets or changing your state management package.
+  * Insert Koin in your project without changing the structure of your widgets.

+- Dependency injection by constructor
-  * Most of your application will not know that Koin exists,so you decrease the coupling and make testing easier.
+  *  Using dependency injection by constructor you decrease the coupling and make the test easier.
+  *  Makes it easy to know the dependencies of your components.
+Just look at your class's constructor to identify how dependencies it uses.

+## Features

+- Modules
+- Scopes
+- Singleton provider(definition)
+- Factory provider(definition)
+- Scoped provider(definition)
+- Support to multiple bindings
+- Support to named provider(definition)
+- Easy testing
+- Lazy inject
+- Logging
+- Support to parameter injection
+- Integration by default for Bloc library
+- DevTools for state inspection

 ## What Koin.dart is not?